GET THE BEST MAGNESIUM

 My #1 Choice in Magnesium Supplements

 Overuse is a common problem that mainly occurs because the medication DOES NOT WORK.
-So in desperation we take more to get the pain under control.
-This is not in our best interest.
+So, in desperation you might take more to get the pain under control.
+This is NOT in your best interest.

 "Although headaches are natural, they are not necessary", argues David Buchholz, a professor at the Johns Hopkins School of Medicine.
 In his book Heal Your Headache: The 1-2-3 Program for Taking Charge of Your Headaches.